roblaing/erlang-webapp-howto/unit5/README.md

 <h1>Unit 5: Web Services</h1>

-This tutorial goes into the common task of getting data from another website &mdash; usually supplied as Json, but sometimes XML &mdash; and then parsing it and rendering it on our site.
+This tutorial goes into the common task of getting data from another website &mdash; usually supplied as Json, but sometimes XML &mdash; and then parsing it and rendering it on your site.

 I'm using <a href="https://openweathermap.org">openweathermap.org</a> which offers free accounts, but this step can be skipped by using its test URL as I'll do here.